-Challenge number Detail of challenge 1 Children have missed direct teaching time and guided reading/writing sessions due to lockdowns.
+Challenge number Detail of challenge 1 Older Children have missed direct teaching time and guided reading/writing sessions due to lockdowns.
 Parents with EAL are not able to support with this at home.
+Younger children have missed vital interaction and learning opportunities at a young age such as toddler groups.
 2 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
 3 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 The significant challenges faced by some families are having an impact on children's engagement at school and level of support given at home by parents/carers.
 4 The health and social care needs e.g. healthy eating of some of our disadvantaged learners is not as good compared to non-disadvantaged children.
 In 2020, even prior to Lockdown, 27% of children in Dewsbury West were 'Obese' and a further 14% were 'Overweight.'